High prices drove US home sales down 2.2% in September

 WASHINGTON (AP) — U.S. home sales fell 2.2% in September, as rising home prices and lower inventories have stifled homebuyers.

-The National Association of Realtors says that homes sold last month declined at a seasonally adjusted annualized rate of 5.38 million units, ending two months of sales gains.
+The National Association of Realtors said Tuesday that homes sold last month declined at a seasonally adjusted annualized rate of 5.38 million units, ending a two-month streak of sales gains.
 Existing-home sales are up 3.9% from a year ago, but September’s stumble shows the limits of the boost that declining mortgage rates had been providing.

-As average mortgage rates have fallen nearly a whole percentage point in the past year to 3.61% in September, higher prices and a lack of listings have put a ceiling on the growth seen this past summer.
+As average mortgage rates have fallen nearly a whole percentage point in the past year to 3.61% in September, economists say higher prices and a lack of listings have put a ceiling on the growth seen this past summer.

+“The resale housing market is caught in a crosscurrent of conflicting forces,” said Shernette McLeod, an economist at TD Economics.
+“On one hand, lower mortgage rates and a strong labor market have improved buying conditions.
+On the other, the duo of low inventory and rising home prices have kept a lid on the pace of sales expansion.”

+Homebuyers have been hamstrung by a shortage of available properties this year, especially at the lower-priced end of the market.
+Inventory is down 2.7% from a year ago.
+Land and labor shortages have also constrained building, so a tightening supply of homes has pushed prices up at a pace faster than income.
+Home prices rose in all four regions in September, while sales of existing homes declined.

 The median sales price climbed 5.9% from a year ago to $272,100, outpacing wage gains as the strongest price appreciation since January 2018.